 A few of these folks are completely closed to the idea of prospecting their family and friends, while some simply don’t give it much thought or focus.
 Here’s the argument: The old-school MLMers insist that they prospecting friends and family is definitely the method in which network marketing has always been done, and many large fortunes were created by sharing household cleaners, cosmetics, and such, on a person-to-person basis.

 Also, the old-school folks insist that this technique is highly duplicatable, and duplication has traditionally been a huge selling point to illustrate that “anyone can do this business and be successful!”
 (I’m sure you’ve heard this nearly as much as I have!)
-Conversely, the internet money people assert that prospecting friends and family is the formula for network marketing disaster.
+Conversely, the internet money people assert that prospecting friends and family is the formula for a network marketing disaster.

 They cite that leads generated from friends and family members are untargeted (meaning they may or may not be looking for what you have to offer), and they do not convert into successful business owners or loyal customers.

 Additionally, the internet MLMers note that prospecting becomes a serious problem once a business builder has gone through their entire list of potentials and there are no more people to sponsor.
-According to the internet marketers, internet prospecting solves these problems by targeting people that are actively looking for a business opportunity and providing a virtually endless list of leads using the world wide web.
+According to internet marketers, internet prospecting solves these problems by targeting people that are actively looking for a business opportunity and providing a virtually endless list of leads using the world wide web.

 So which prospecting strategy is the best?